etherion-1337/etherion-1337.github.io/content/posts/2025/12/07-physics-to-ai/index.md

 ---
-title: "From physicist to AI scientist"
+title: "From physics to AI"
 date: 2025-12-05T22:10:10
 description: My journey from physics to AI
 tags: ["personal"]